New Market Study: "Supplier Marketing Spend Activity, Marketing and Sales Behaviors and Strateg

 - Global Packaging Industry CEO Business Outlook Survey 2012-2013

-- Global Hotel Industry Outlook Survey 2012-2013: Industry Dynamics, Market Trends and Opportunities, Buyer Spend and Procurement Strategies in the Hotel Industry

-- Buyer Spend Activity, Procurement Behaviors and Strategies in the Global Hotel Industry 2012-2013: Survey Intelligence
+- Supplier Marketing Spend Activity in the Packaging Industry - 2012-2013: Survey Brief

-- Global Packaging Survey 2012-2013: Market Trends, Buyer Spend and Procurement Strategies in the Global Packaging Industry
+- Marketing Spend Activity, Sales Behaviors and Strategies in the Packaging Industry - 2011-2012: Survey Intelligence

 - Supplier Marketing Spend Activity, Marketing and Sales Behaviors and Strategies in the Global Construction Supplier Industry 2012-2013: Survey Intelligence